Slight decrease in number of COVID-19 cases in Delhi in last 3 days: CM Kejriwal

-Delhi Chief Minister Arvind Kejriwal on Saturday said there had been a slight decrease in the number of COVID-19 cases in Delhi in the last three days and hoped that it would reduce further in the coming days.
-Addressing an online media briefing on the coronavirus outbreak, Kejriwal said that out of 2,274 samples tested, only 67 people tested positive for the novel virus on Friday.
+Delhi Chief Minister Arvind Kejriwal on Saturday said there had been a slight decrease in the number of COVID-19 cases in the national capital in the last three days and hoped that it would reduce further in the coming days.
+Addressing an online media briefing on the coronavirus outbreak, Kejriwal said that out of 2,274 samples, only 67 people tested positive for the dreaded virus on Friday.

+A few days earlier, the daily tally of infections ranged between 180 and 350 which was a cause of concern, he said.
+"In the last three days, there has been a slight decrease in number of coronavirus cases.
+I hope it will decrease further instead of increasing in the coming days," Kejriwal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)